Residence Hall Policies

 - College staff observe an area in need of excessive cleanup upon arrival at approximately 7:00 AM and notify the main F&M office at 8:00 AM.

-- F&M sends a message to the dorm e-mail list before noon informing that a cleanup must occur.
+- F&M sends a message to the residence hall e-mail list before noon informing that a cleanup must occur.

-- The dorm has until 4:00 PM the same day to accept or deny responsibility.
+- The residence hall has until 4:00 PM the same day to accept or deny responsibility.

-- The dorm may only deny responsibility if no one in the dorm claims responsibility.
+- The residence hall may only deny responsibility if no one in the residence hall claims responsibility.

-- If the dorm accepts responsibility, it is the duty of the dorm to clean the area before the next business day.
-Otherwise, dorm attendant will be asked to stay overtime to perform the necessary cleaning.
-Overtime charges and any necessary supplies will be charged to the dorm.
+- If the residence hall accepts responsibility, it is the duty of the residence hall to clean the area before the next business day.
+Otherwise, residence hall attendants will be asked to stay overtime to perform the necessary cleaning.
+Overtime charges and any necessary supplies will be charged to the residence hall.

-- If the dorm denies responsibility, dorm presidents must inform F&M of the people involved (if known).
+- If the residence hall denies responsibility, residence hall presidents must inform F&M of the people involved (if known).

 - F&M informs the people involved of the necessary cleaning.
 Cleaning must occur before the next business day.